YousefED/ElasticUI/docs/widgets.md

 ---
 A searchbox which performs a MatchQuery on the specified field.

-*Example use:*
+*Example (using widget directive):*

     <eui-searchbox field="'textField'"></eui-searchbox>

-*Raw equivalent:*
+*Raw equivalent (using the ElasticUI components directly):*

-Using this prebuilt directive would correspond to directly writing:
+Using this prebuilt widget would correspond to directly writing:

     <input type="text" eui-query="ejs.MatchQuery('textField', querystring)" ng-model="querystring" eui-enabled="querystring.length" />

 euiChecklist
 ---
-*Example use:*
+*Example (using widget directive):*

     <eui-checklist field="'facet_field'" size="5"></eui-checklist>

-*Raw equivalent:*
+*Raw equivalent (using the ElasticUI components directly):*

-Using this prebuilt directive would correspond to writing:
+Using this prebuilt widget would correspond to writing:

     <ul class="nav nav-list" eui-aggregation="ejs.TermsAggregation('facet_field').field('facet_field').size(5)">
         <li ng-repeat="bucket in aggResult.buckets">